 • Northern New Jersey

-• Santa Fe and Bernalillo County, New Mexico
+• Santa Fe and Bernalillo Counties, New Mexico

 3. Behavioral health mission.
-Lead applicants must emphasize behavioral health as a core aspect of their mission.
-The Foundation will give priority to projects in the fields of addiction, trauma, and depression.
-Fields of long-term care, developmental disabilities, and traumatic brain injury are less of a priority in the pilot phase of the initiative.
+Lead applicants must have a core mission that focuses on behavioral health.
+The Fund will give priority to projects in the fields of addiction, trauma, and depression.
+Fields of long-term care, developmental disabilities, and traumatic brain injury are less of a priority.
 Organizations that do not specialize in behavioral health are encouraged to work in collaboration with a community partner that does.
-Collaboration will strengthen all applications.

 4. Local leadership.
 Applicants that are based outside the target communities are encouraged to apply with a community partner.

 5. Match requirement.
-There is no funding match requirement, but financial and in-kind contributions toward the project budget will strengthen the case for support.
+There is no funding match requirement, but financial and in-kind contributions toward the project budget, and evidence of interest and support from other funders will strengthen the case for support.

 6. Organizational size.
 The Foundation will favor requests that have the potential to benefit the most staff and clients in a system, network, or community.
 We encourage small organizations to apply in a coalition with other community partners.
 An individual organization may be included in multiple funding applications if it is part of more than one proposed collaborative project.